-I recently wrote about thirteen of my favorite short stories to read with middle school and high school students.
+Last year, I wrote about 13 of my favorite short stories to read with middle school and high school students.
 While those are my go-to stories for teaching literary elements and pairing with other texts, there are so many other options out there.
 Here are 15 other short story recommendations from middle school and high school English Language Arts teachers.

 1. “The Monkey’s Paw” by W.W.
 Jacobs

 “My students love this creepy story!
 But more than that, they love the suspenseful ending that leaves them wondering, questioning, and debating.
 This story is perfect for teaching foreshadowing, point of view, and irony.
 A fantastic gem of a story that students referenced throughout the school year.”